The Moving Finger writes; and, having writ,

 June 16, 2021 update: Hogan's "fifth Open" claim has a new advocate, Peter May, whose recently released book is deconstructed in a two-part analysis: Deconstructing The Open Question

-The Hale America National Open Golf Tournament was held at Ridgemoor Country Club in Chicago, Illinois, over four days in June 1942, the 18th through 21st, the same week selected for the 1942 US Open that had been canceled by the United States Golf Association (USGA) in January, shortly after the Japanese had attacked Pearl Harbor.1
+The Hale America National Open Golf Tournament was held at Ridgemoor Country Club in Chicago, Illinois, over four days in June 1942, the 18th through 21st, the same week scheduled for the 1942 US Open that had been canceled by the United States Golf Association (USGA) in January, shortly after the Japanese had attacked Pearl Harbor.1

 This replacement event was conceived by Tom McMahon, president of the Chicago District Golf Association (CDGA).
 Shortly after McMahon learned the USGA had canceled the US Open, he traveled to New York and met with the USGA to enlist their participation in a war relief event to be held in Chicago.
 At the urging of former Olympic rower John Kelly, who was promoting physical fitness on behalf of the government, the two organizations, later joined by the Professional Golfers Association of America (PGA), agreed to jointly sponsor a fundraiser as part of the national "Hale America" public health program.
 McMahon then contacted Fred Corcoran, the tournament manager of the PGA, to reserve the dates of the abandoned US Open for the newly conceived fundraiser.
 In a unique arrangement, the event would at the same time serve as the 1942 staging of the CDGA's regular PGA tour event, the Chicago National Open.2 As a result, two medals were awarded: one for the Hale America, the nationwide fundraiser, and another for the Chicago tour event.
 Ben Hogan was the winner and collected both medals, which are pictured below.